DIY Installation Guides

 As IBCs are used as a storage/transport device for a range of liquids, you should check what the IBC has been used for and if possible secure a food grade IBC.

 Planters tubs are very much part of our urban landscape.
 They can be found on balconies and terraces, on decks and around swimming pools.
 They are also common in retail and commercial areas.
 They are, however, often neglected and not watered regularly.

-This guide shows you how to cut and insert the WaterUps® cells in round pots.
+This guide will help you choose the best pot to use, and will show you how to cut and insert the WaterUps® cells.

 In-ground wicking beds can provide some additional challenges over and above installing WaterUps® in a purpose built raised bed.
-However, this DIY guide shows you how to overcome these and build an in-ground WaterUps® wicking bed quickly and efficiently.
+However, this DIY guide shows you how to overcome these potential problems, and build a WaterUps® in-ground wicking bed quickly and efficiently.

 The easiest solution is to build a simple frame for the WaterUps® cells to sit in.

-The other challenge is to ensure that you can locate your overflow pipes that water can flow out of your wicking bed when the reservoir is full.
+The other challenge is to ensure that you can locate your overflow pipe so that water can flow out of your wicking bed when the reservoir is full.